-Student's forgotten homework assignments, P.E. clothes, books, or money will be accepted in the main office.
+Items Left at Home.
+A student's forgotten homework assignments, P.E. clothes, books, or money will be accepted in the main office.
 However, these items may only be picked up by the student during non-instructional time.

 Fundraisers/Non-Authorized Sales